opensearch-project/documentation-website/_search-plugins/search-pipelines/index.md

 # Search pipelines

 This is an experimental feature and is not recommended for use in a production environment.
-For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/6278).
+For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://forum.opensearch.org/t/rfc-search-pipelines/12099).
 {: .warning}

-To integrate result rerankers, query rewriters, and other components that operate on queries or results, you can use _search pipelines_.
-Search pipelines make it easier for you to process search queries and search results within OpenSearch as opposed to building plugins or creating additional logic elsewhere in your application.
-Thus, you can customize search results without adding complexity to your application.
-Search pipelines also provide a mechanism for modularizing your processors so you can add and reorder them easily.
+You can use _search pipelines_ to build new or reuse existing result rerankers, query rewriters, and other components that operate on queries or results.
+Search pipelines make it easier for you to process search queries and search results within OpenSearch.
+Moving some of your application functionality into an OpenSearch search pipeline reduces the overall complexity of your application.
+As part of a search pipeline, you specify a list of processors that perform modular tasks.
+You can then easily add or reorder these processors to customize search results for your application.

 ## Terminology